wavefrontHQ/opentelemetry-examples/python-example/README.md

     See [Install a Proxy](http://docs.wavefront.com/proxies_installing.html#install-a-proxy) to find other options for installing the proxy on your environment.

 * Set up an OpenTelemetry Collector for Tanzu Observability:
-    1. Download the `otelcol-contrib` binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) and add it to a preferred directory.
+    1. Download the `otelcol-contrib` binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-releases/releases).
-    1. Create a file named `otel_collector_config.yaml` in the same directory.
+    1. In the same directory, create a file named `otel_collector_config.yaml`.
-    1. Copy the configurations in the  [`otel_collector_config.yaml`](https://github.com/wavefrontHQ/opentelemetry-examples/blob/78f43e78b292c99bf00e6294712caf4ee940fc67/doc-resources/otel_collector_config.yaml) file to the new file you created.
+    1. Copy the configurations in the [preconfigured YAML file](https://github.com/wavefrontHQ/opentelemetry-examples/blob/78f43e78b292c99bf00e6294712caf4ee940fc67/doc-resources/otel_collector_config.yaml) to the file you just created.
+For details on OpenTelemetry configurations, see [OpenTelemetry Collector Configuration](https://opentelemetry.io/docs/collector/configuration/).

-    See [OpenTelemetry collector configurations](https://opentelemetry.io/docs/collector/configuration/) to learn more.
+    1. On your console, navigate to the directory you downloaded in the step above and run the following command to start OpenTelemetry Collector:
+      ```
+      ./otelcol-contrib --config otel_collector_config.yaml
+      ```

 **Tip:** We recommend trying [`virtualenv`](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html) to create an isolated Python environment.